tatsumoto-ren/tatsumoto-ren.github.io/blog/discussing-various-card-templates.md

 But with regular sentence cards **you don't know what the target word was** until you reveal the answer.
 With TSCs you highlight the target word when you create a card.
-Then when the card comes up for review, you always have a choice to read just the target word.
+Then, when the card comes up for review, you always have a choice to read just the target word.

 Keep in mind that any time you spend in the SRS is time you can't spend on immersion.
-So the purpose of these tips is to reduce the time spent reviewing and leverage the mental load of srsing.
+So the purpose of these tips is to reduce the time spent reviewing and leverage the mental load of SRSing.
 By applying them you slightly reduce the benefits of using sentence cards, but I think that ultimately any technique that helps you stay in the game is a good trade-off.
 If you keep unhealthy relations with the SRS